Eligibility for Admission

 - The maximum number of graduate credit hours the undergraduate student can take at no additional cost is 12.

-- The Application for Undergraduates to take Graduate Coursework form should be completed and all signatures must be obtained before registering for graduate credit hours.
+- The Application for Undergraduates to take Graduate Course form should be completed and all signatures must be obtained before registering for graduate credit hours.

-- Once a student's status changes to graduate (or after they have taken a full load of graduate credit hours) their status cannot revert to undergraduate status.
+- Once a student's status changes to graduate (or after they have taken a full load of graduate credit hours) his/her status cannot revert to undergraduate status.

 - In a dual degree or accelerated program, an undergraduate student cannot take graduate credit hours in any other year except in the senior year.

 - The student should avoid taking any undergraduate credit hours after the student's status has changed to graduate.

 For University of Miami Undergraduates